-The UVAC Board comprises experts in higher level vocational learning drawn from a range of higher education, further education and lifelong learning sectors.
-With observers from related organisations, the UVAC Board possesses a wealth of knowledge and experience on higher level, work-based and vocational learning.
-Click on the links below to find to more about our Board.
+The UVAC Board comprises experts in higher level vocational learning drawn from higher and further education.
+As such, the UVAC Board possesses a wealth of knowledge and experience on higher level, work-based and vocational learning.

-- Professor Joy Carter (Chair) – Vice Chancellor, University of Winchester
+- Professor Quintin McKellar (Chair) – Vice Chancellor and Chief Executive, University of Hertfordshire

 - Professor Margaret House – Vice Chancellor, Leeds Trinity University

 - Dr Darryll Bravenboer, Director of Apprenticeship and Skills, Middlesex University

 - Professor Tim Quine, Deputy Vice-Chancellor, University of Exeter

 - Mr Conor Moss, Director of Education and Employer Partnerships, Sheffield Hallam University